Jomgus/Jupyter-Notebooks/Brisbane_Library_Analysis/README.md

 ## Key Insights

 **Juveniles and Adults compete for most active readers in Brisbane.
 Something alarming seems to happen between these age groups, as young adult activity is shown to drop off dramatically.
-This should be remedied by an approach that allocates resources towards promoting content catered toward the young adults of Brisbane Australia.**
+It would be beneficial to focus efforts in allocating resources towards promoting content catered toward the young adults of Brisbane Australia.**

 ## Key Visuals